 Sorry, we don't provide product recommendations.
-We suggest consulting sources like Consumer Reports when choosing brands.
+We suggest consulting sources like Consumer Reports when comparing and choosing brands.
 Most consumer and laboratory reviews of paints and other coatings suggest that "you get what you pay for" - higher-cost paints are often higher quality, will last longer and will have better hiding power.

 WHAT'S THE BEST CHOICE OF FINISH IF I'M CONCERNED ABOUT VOCS?
 Choose a water-borne product.
+Information on VOCs is usually found on the product label.